awslabs/mountpoint-s3-csi-driver/examples/kubernetes/static_provisioning/README.md

 # Static Provisioning Example
-This example shows how to make a static provisioned Mountpoint for S3 persistent volume (PV) mounted inside container.
+This example shows how to make a static provisioned Mountpoint for S3 persistent volume (PV) mounted inside a container.

 ## Examples in this folder
 - `static_provisioning.yaml` - spawning a pod which creates a file with name as the current date/time